rmahinpei/Weight-Loss-Simulator/README.md

 - Subject's gender

 ## How to Use
 First, download WeightLoss.ipynb.
-Then, open the file and before running the code, adjust the case dependent constants to yours desired values.
+Then, open the file and before running the code, adjust the case dependent constants to your desired values.
 ```python:
 # case dependent constants used in model
 I = 0.75*2677.8          # energy intake in kcal/day